 Serbian Orthodox Christianity

 The Serb identity and Serbian nationalism are often linked to the Serbian Church.
 Established in 1219, the Serbian Church is often understood as the institution that links contemporary Serbia with its long historical past.
 Since the breakup of former Yugoslavia, the church has again seen a strong revival.
 Since much of Serbian identity is linked to religious history, an attack on a church building is often interpreted as an attack on an individual Serbian or the collective.

 While the Serbian Church is important to most Serbs, people’s level of adherence may vary.
 Generally speaking, many older Serbs see the church as an important part of their religious, social and cultural life.
 Regardless of spiritual beliefs, visits to one’s local church during major events such as Christmas and Easter are common.
-See the section on Religion in Serbian Culture for more information on the Serbian Church.
+See Religion in the Serbian profile for more information on the Serbian Church.